LONDON IRISH and

 LONDON IRISH ARFC

 Sunbury-on-Thames was the home of London Irish between 1931 and 2014 when the Club bought 11 acres of land off the then Avenue Road for the then huge sum of £1,280.

 "A welcoming and hospitable venue to entertain rugby players and supporters from all over the world.
 Excluding the period 1940-1959 when the first XV played in Blackheath, the Sunbury grounds have been the home of the Exiles since then."

-The intention was to provide a home from home for wandering Irish men and women regardless of creed or politics and a welcoming and hospitable venue to entertain rugby players and supporters from all over the world.
-Excluding the period 1940-1959 when the first XV played at Blackheath, the Sunbury grounds was the home of the Exiles during that period.
+The intention was to provide a home-from-home for wandering Irish men and women, regardless of creed or politics, and a welcoming and hospitable venue to entertain rugby players and supporters from all over the world.
+Excluding the period 1940-1959 when the first XV played at Blackheath, the Sunbury ground was the home of the Exiles during that period.

 On Sunday mornings during the season, Hazelwood resounds to the noise of up to 400 mini-rugby players and coaches that take over the grounds for training and matches.